D-REX: Dialogue Relation Extraction with Explanations: Baseline Models

-The joint relation extraction and explanation extraction model uses the standard input from $\S$\ref{baseline_models}.
-The joint model utilizes a BERT or RoBERTa backbone, and uses classification and span prediction layers identical to those in the relation extraction and explanation extraction models.
-Similarly, the loss is computed as the weighted sum of relation extraction and explanation extraction losses:
+The joint RE and EE model uses the standard input from $\S$\ref{baseline_models}.
+It utilizes a BERT or RoBERTa backbone, and has classification and span prediction layers identical to those in the RE and EE models.
+Similarly, the loss is computed as the weighted sum of RE and EE losses: